hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

                               (Valhalla-reserved bits) (Self Forwarded Tag)
 ```

 As you can see, the size of the hash code does not change.

-Four bits are reserved for future use by [Project Valhalla](https://openjdk.org/projects/valhalla/).
+> Note that four bits are reserved for future use by [Project Valhalla](https://openjdk.org/projects/valhalla/).

 ##### Future of This Feature